Interpreting Scientific Illustrations

 of the fingernail on your ring finger.
 A millimeter is one-thousandth of a meter (0.001), about the thickness of a dime.

-lines; the shorter lines are millimeter lines.
-When using a metric ruler, line up the 0-centimeter mark with the end of the object being measured, and read the number of the unit
+numbered lines; the shorter lines are millimeter lines.
+When using a metric ruler, line up the 0-centimeter mark with the end of the object being measured, and read the number

 Scientists use balances to find the mass of objects in grams.
 You will use a beam balance similar to Figure 26.
 Notice that on one side of the balance is a pan and on the